-- Unrefined organic shea butter: UV protection (SPF 5), provides essential fatty acids and nutrients required for collagen production.
+- Unrefined organic shea butter: provides essential fatty acids and nutrients required for collagen production.
 Softens skin and reduces wrinkles (buy here).

-- Bees wax: UV protection, moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here).
+- Bees wax: moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here).

-- Sweet almond oil: Moisturises and nourishes cracked lips, and vitamin E content is anti-ageing and treats sun damage (buy here).
+- Sweet almond oil: Moisturises and nourishes cracked lips, and the vitamin E content is anti-ageing and treats sun damage (buy here).

 Not sure where to find these ingredients?
 My shopping guide may help you.

-How do you tint your natural lip balm?
+How do you like this tinted lip balm?
 Let me know in the comments below.